jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Of course not.
 Antagonists hold back society as long as possible.
 But when evolution happens, they forget their objections and do what's best for themselves.
 And that's the point.
 We shouldn't listen to Darth Blockbuster's complaints or excuses.

-The people on the frontline should copy antagonists' actions and simply do what's best for ourselves by ignoring dark majic, and the Death Star.
+The people on the frontline should copy antagonists' actions.
+We should always ignore dark majic and the Death Star, and simply do what's best for ourselves.

 ## We've Blown Up One Death Star, Now Here's How We Win the War

 So Stargazer, we did well with Wikipedia and Netflix.
 Despite great antagonism, we upgraded two sectors of our society to the Internet Age.
 To keep the momentum going, we have to keep making you happy.

+I mean, aren't quality stories streamed on-demand helping us all better survive this pandemic?

 You must realize by now, there's no reason to antagonize.
 There's so much work to be done and glory to be earned in our never-ending game of civilization.
+The Internet Age is only beginning.
+There's no reason Darth Blockbuster can't help it along.

 Regardless, some people choose to hold humanity back.
 Today, there is an entire class of middlemen, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power comes from guarding the gates of an Industrial Age technology.